Sultan Iskandar Building: Southern Integrated Gateway and new complex

-In 2002, accommodating to growing need for a better, smoother border crossing condition, a plan named Southern Integrated Gateway is proposed to combine new CIQ complex, new bus and train stations as well as new bridge to replace Malaysian side of Causeway, which is deemed irrelevant of its current state.
+In 2002, accommodating to growing need for a better, smoother border crossing condition, the Southern Integrated Gateway was proposed, combining a new CIQ complex, new bus and train stations as well as new bridge to replace the Malaysian side of the Causeway.
 The plan is to move the CIQ to Bukit Chagar, where later it would be connected to Tanjung Puteri bridge (the new Causeway replacement bridge) as well as flyovers from a new highway (Johor Bahru Eastern Dispersal Link Expressway) and other roads nearby elevated.
 It also will be connected to a new train station, Johor Bahru Sentral station via a footbridge.
-More clearance lanes are also proposed in this building as well as new and bigger clearance hall for pedestrian and public bus commuters.
+More clearance lanes were also proposed in this building as well as new and bigger clearance hall for pedestrian and public bus commuters.
 Both clearance areas are covered.

 All plans were later passed by the Federal Government of Malaysia, and preliminary work begin in 2003.
 However, despite some groundwork already ongoing, the Tanjung Puteri bridge plan was cancelled by the federal government, now under Abdullah Ahmad Badawi as Prime Minister, citing costs and diplomatic issues.
 However other projects continued as planned with the new CIQ is done and fully operating in December 2008 for all motorists, named Sultan Iskandar CIQ in honour of the Sultan of Johor back then, Sultan Iskandar Al-haj.

-However the plan and its later execution was criticized by user especially during the first months, by motorists due to bad entry lanes, lack of signs and guide to follow, and also pedestrian due to the location change adding distance to the CIQ and access route layout on the Causeway side is not pedestrian friendly.
+However, the plan and its later execution was criticized by motorists especially during the first months, due to bad entry lanes, lack of signs and guides, and also pedestrians due to the location change adding distance to the CIQ, and access route layout on the Causeway side is not pedestrian friendly.

-After the complex fully operates, old CIQ complex is entirely put in disuse and later demolished.
+The old Johor Bahru checkpoint was later demolished.

+2023 blackout incident

+On December 6, 2023, Sultan Iskandar Building experience 11 hours of power outage.
+A scheduled maintenance work on the night of December 5 turned awry when backup generators broke down, causing extended blackout until the morning of December 6.
+The blackout caused long queues inside the checkpoint and officers on duty had to carry out immigration clearances manually in the dark.
+The power outage created traffic jam in Singapore side of the Causeway and Immigration and Checkpoints Authority warned travellers of "tailback from Malaysia".
+Johor Menteri Besar, Onn Hafiz Ghazi, said that the power outage was an embarrassment to Johor.